 Confidential information is protected under contract principles, including implied rules regarding good faith in dealings and contracts.
-Therefore, it is strongly advised that a confidentiality deed/non-disclosure agreement or confidentiality deed (as the case may be) be signed before any confidential information of value is released to any party in Brazil.
+Therefore, it is strongly advised that a non-disclosure agreement or confidentiality deed (as the case may be) be signed before any confidential information of value is released to any party in Brazil.

 Under the Intellectual Property Law, employees are also bound by law to keep secrecy over a business’ confidential information.

 The INPI must approve technology transfer agreements (which generally means agreements for the transfer of know-how), so that:

 - it can be enforced against third parties;